smscommunity/sms-guide/_game/shines/ricco/episode2.md

 - The shine is now complete.
 You can repeat these exact instructions to complete Ricco 2 Hidden.

 ### Intermediate - Blooperless
-*There are a few variants on how to start the blooperless strat.
-Only one is here currently, more will be added in the future.*
 {% include yt.html id="EF9pEEC_m-g" %}
 - Hold up right while entering the race.
 Talk to the pianta, jump dive into him, then triple jump
 - GWKH into the wall and hover onto the ledge.
 Jump on top of the wall and hoverslide across
 - Fall off the wall, briefly hover, then spray while continuing to hold forward